In 1957 a mechanical engineer named Michel Dufour, became convinced that composite technologies and materials would transform the marine industry.

 - Contemporary Interiors

 Every hull is moulded in a single piece using a method called contact moulding.
-Two piece hull moulds are meticulously cleaned and prepared before gel coat is sprayed onto the waxed surface.
+Two-piece hull moulds are meticulously cleaned and prepared before the gel coat is sprayed onto the waxed surface.

 Layers of fibreglass sheets are then applied with predetermined and specific quantities of resin.
 Each layer is rolled out to expel any air bubbles and the layers are built up in various thicknesses depending on the area and strength required.

 The final composite hull is released from the split mould, the key benefit of which is that it allows for a pronounced flange onto which the deck structure is bonded.
 This flange creates additional integrity and strength for the hull to deck joint.

 Laid inside the hull is a structural grid or counter mould.
 This enhances the structural characteristics absorbing and distributing the loads from the keel and rig.
 This grid also allows for a consistent position of the bulkheads and furniture and a clean internal finish for easy maintenance and cleaning.

 By contrast, the decks are made by a process called resin injection.